Stevens Tin Top – Lewis & Neblett Jar

 Lewis & Neblett

 The firm ran the glassworks until the spring of 1878 when their glass blowers went on strike.
-They ran out of glass and held against the strikers causing them to wind down for two years.
+They ran out of glass and held out against the strikers causing them to shut down the factory for two years.
 In the summer of 1880, they started up again under the name of a man named Everett from Cleveland who had purchased the manufactory.
 W. E. Atkinson would manage and they increased their business greatly.

-They employed between 105 and 110 employees (men and boys).
+The glassworks employed between 105 and 110 employees who were men and boys.
 Sand, soda, and lime were the principal materials used in the manufacture of glassware.
-The sand was procured at Glenford, Perry County, Ohio, the soda ash from Liverpool, England via Baltimore, and the Lime from Delaware, Ohio.
+The sand was procured at Glenford, Perry County, Ohio, the soda ash came from Liverpool, England via Baltimore, and the lime from Delaware, Ohio.